• Articles

 Consolidating Results

-Using the insights gained from all the previous steps of our data science process, we now have to be able to consolidate the results so that they can be analyzed and understood by stakeholders.
-That is, once we have created visualizations, analyzed the data, and have concluded, we need to create documents that justify our conclusions by describing the insights and visualizations.
+Using the insights gained from all the previous steps of the data science life cycle, we have to consolidate the results.
+Later, stakeholders can analyze and understand the consolidated results.
+That is, once we have created visualizations, analyzed the data, and concluded, we need to create documents that justify our conclusions by describing the insights and visualizations.
+The result depends on how well we have performed the previous steps.
+If there are any mistakes in any of those steps, we might not achieve the desired goal.

 Conclusion

-We hope this blog has helped demystify the phases of the Data Science life cycle, which can help you tackle your next Data Science project systematically.
+We hope this blog has helped you understand the phases of the data science life cycle, which can help you tackle your next data science project systematically.
 Here, we have discussed a standard process that is in use.
 However, you can create your processes by adding steps to this standard one or removing steps based on your problems and their requirements.

 Course Schedule